Nebraska Liberty Bell replica

 The real thing comes to Nebraska

 Cracking, of course, is nothing new to the Liberty Bell.
 Cracking made it the most perfectly imperfect American symbol.
 But this one was new.
 Microscopic just a few days ago, the crack was now visible to its handlers’ naked eyes.
-While clearly this new crack was hastened by the vibrations from travel by train, the bell was nonetheless diagnosed by caretakers as “suffering the disease of metal” and the tour rolled on.
+While clearly this new crack was hastened by the vibrations from travel by train, the bell was nonetheless diagnosed by caretakers as “suffering the disease of metal,” and the tour rolled on.

-It would be another 35 years before Nebraska saw the Liberty Bell again—this time in the form of a full size working replica—identical, but for the crack.
+It would be another 35 years before Nebraska saw the Liberty Bell again—this time in the form of a full-size working replica—identical, but for the crack.

 Nebraska’s Liberty Bell was one of the original 52 commissioned by the U.S. Treasury and paid for by the American copper industry.
 Cast in the early months of 1950 at the Paccard Bell Foundry in Annecy-le-Vieux, France, the replicas would tour the states and some territories in an effort to drum up support for a U.S. Savings Bond drive during the summer of 1950.

-On April 17, a ship carrying 52 bells weighing 2,080 pounds each, at a total value of $104,000 (over $1 million in today’s dollars) arrived at New York’s Brooklyn Navy Yard.
+On April 17, a ship carrying 52 bells weighing 2,080 pounds each, at a total value of $104,000 (over $1 million in today’s dollars), arrived at New York’s Brooklyn Navy Yard.
 The replicas were based on measurements taken from the real thing in Philadelphia and produced using the time-honored lost wax casting process.

 But before the bell could help Nebraska sell savings bonds, someone needed to go get it.

 Nebraska found the perfect man for the job in Omaha’s William “Bill” Bell.
-A 30 year-old World War II veteran and over-the-road trucker, who so far had safely logged 360,000 miles for the Watson Brothers Transportation Company, Bell was as well-qualified as he was well-named.
+A 30-year-old World War II veteran and over-the-road trucker who so far had safely logged 360,000 miles for the Watson Brothers Transportation Company, Bell was as well-qualified as he was well-named.

 On arrival at the Brooklyn Navy Yard, Bell was to complete a two-day training program before returning home.
-It’s likely he met some of the other Liberty Bell replica fleet drivers—likely veterans themselves, happy to be stateside, happy to be working, and uniquely qualified to deliver a ton of freedom back to their home states.
+He likely met some of the other Liberty Bell replica fleet drivers—likely veterans themselves, happy to be stateside, happy to be working, and uniquely qualified to deliver a ton of freedom back to their home states.

 Bill Bell's Liberty Bell Replica truck, Nebraska, 1950Bill Bell’s Red, White and Blue Ford truck